fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

 curl http://<ip>:6041/rest/login/<username>/<password>
 ```

-Where `ip` is the IP address of the TDengine database, `username` is the database user name, `password` is the database password, and the return value is in `JSON` format.
+Where `ip` is the IP address of the DThouse database, `username` is the database user name, `password` is the database password, and the return value is in `JSON` format.
 The meanings of each field are as follows:

 - status: flag bit for request result
 - code: code of return value